luau-lang/luau/docs/_posts/2021-04-30-luau-recap-april-2021.md

 * Improved performance of `table.insert` and `table.remove`.
 Operations in the middle of large arrays can be multiple times faster with this change
 * Improved performance of internal table resize which brings additional 30% speedup for `table.insert`
 * Improved performance of checks for missing table fields
-* Improved performance of table lookup with an index operator and a string: `t["name"]`

 ## Generic functions